- 3 large eggs

 - In a bowl, combine the eggs, sugar, oil and vanilla; mix well.
 Combine flour, baking powder, cinnamon, baking soda and salt; stir into the egg mixture just until moistened.
 Toss pears with lemon juice.
 Stir pears and walnuts into batter (batter will be thick).

-- Spoon into two greased 9-in. x 5-in. loaf pans.
-Bake at 350° for 55-60 minutes or until a toothpick inserted near the center comes out clean.
+- Spoon into two greased 9x5-in. loaf pans.
+Bake at 350° for 55-60 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks.
 Yield: 2 loaves.

 "Excellent!
 Rave reviews from family, as good or better than their favorite banana bread.
 Freezes and keeps well.
 Nice to have on hand to give to a neighbor or friend."